clearhaus/gateway-api-docs/source/index.md

 ## Changes

-### CLP and UGX exponent change
+### CLP and UGX exponent changes

-CLP and UGX changes from exponent 2 to exponent 2.
+CLP and UGX changes from exponent 2 to exponent 0.

-Between 2017-10-12T19:00:00+00:00 and 2017-10-15T19:00:00+00:00 (both inclusive)
-it will not be possible to process transactions in neither CLP nor UGX; before this timespan, the exponent is 2, after the timespan, the exponent is 0.
+Transactions in CLP or UGX will be declined between 2017-10-12T19:00:00+00:00 and 2017-10-15T19:00:00+00:00 (both inclusive); before this timespan, the exponent is 2; after the timespan, the exponent is 0.